PontusWallin/Ticket-Control-System-Backend/README.md

 ## Installation

-First, set up the database (postgres container) by running the docker compose file 'postgres-docker.yml'.
+First, set up the database (docker container containing a postgress database) by running the docker compose file 'postgres-docker.yml'.

 Next, run this command in the console: